LearningTypeScript/projects/projects/type-modifiers/modifiers-of-the-types/README.md

 # Modifiers of the Types

 > A [Learning TypeScript > Type Modifiers](https://learning-typescript.com/type-modifiers) 🥗 appetizer project.
+> You'll practice using type modifiers to inform TypeScript's understanding of code.

 Greetings, my fearless friend!
 My companions and I are a group of powerful beings tasked with safeguarding the safety of this realm and many others.